Memory Access Patterns: Sequential vs Strided

 Modern computers have a multi-level memory hierarchy:

-The key insight: accessing data from cache is 100x faster than accessing main memory!
+The Gap: Accessing data from cache is 100x faster than main memory!

 Cache Lines: The Unit of Transfer